Quickstart: Compose and WordPressEstimated reading time: 3 minutes

 .yamlextension for this file.
 They both work.

-Change directories into your project directory.
+Change into your project directory.

 For example, if you named your directory

-docker-compose.ymlfile that will start your
+docker-compose.ymlfile that starts your

 WordPressblog and a separate